London-Lund Corpus 2

-LLC–2 is a half-a-million-word corpus of spoken language with data recorded in 2014–2019 with adult educated speakers of British English.
+LLC–2 is a half-a-million-word corpus of spoken language with recordings from 2014–2019 with adult educated speakers of British English.
 On the one hand, the corpus is a resource for studying contemporary speech from a synchronic perspective and across different registers and groups of speakers.
-On the other hand, it is designed according to the same principles as the original London–Lund Corpus (LLC–1) with data from the 1950–1980s.
+On the other hand, it is designed according to the same principles as the original London–Lund Corpus (LLC–1) with data recorded in the 1950s–1980s.
 To this end, it facilitates principled comparisons across different time periods of English with roughly 50 years in between.
-The corpus design includes: face-to-face conversation, mobile phone/Skype conversation (landline telephone calls in LLC–1), broadcast discussions and interviews, parliamentary language, spontaneous commentary, legal language and prepared speech.
+The corpus design includes: face-to-face conversation, phone/CMC conversation (landline telephone calls in LLC–1), broadcast media, parliamentary proceedings, spontaneous commentary, legal proceedings and prepared speech.

 December 2021: Special issue on spoken language is out!